macrozone/henri/app/client/engine.coffee.md

 				break if stepCounterAfter > stepCounterBefore

 			# propagate change, this will redraw all plots

+			@dataDep?.changed()

+		calcAbsoluteFunctions: (scope)->
+			@calcObjectFunctions 'absolute', scope

+		calcDiffFunctions: (scope)->

+			switch @calcMode
+				when "rungekutta" then changes = @calcRungeKuttaChanges scope else changes = @calcEulerChanges @math.scope

+			results = @eulerStep scope, changes

 			# we will also add the changes to the scope, so we can plot them
 			@addChangeVectorToScope changes

-			@dataDep?.changed()
+			return results

 ## Euler

 		calcEulerChanges: (scope)->
+			@calcObjectFunctions "diff", scope
+		calcObjectFunctions: (type, scope) ->
 			results = {}
 			for object, _i in @objects
 				scope._i = _i+1 # mathjs indices begin with 1
-				for variable, expression of @_compiledExpression
+				for variable, expression of @_compiledExpression[type]

 					result = expression.eval scope
 					results[variable] = [] unless results[variable]?
 					results[variable][_i] = result
 			results
 		eulerStep: (scope, changes) ->
 			results = {}
 			for variable, value of changes